Kozea/Radicale/DOCUMENTATION.md

 }
 ```

-## WSGI
+## WSGI Server

 Radicale is compatible with the WSGI specification.

-A configuration file can be set with the `RADICALE_CONFIG` environment variable,
+A configuration file can be set with the `RADICALE_CONFIG` environment
-otherwise no configuration file is loaded and the default configuration is used.
+variable, otherwise no configuration file is loaded and the default
+configuration is used.

 Be reminded that Radicale's default configuration enforces limits on the
 maximum upload file size.